kitmerc/integral/README.md

 # integral
-calculating the integral by the trapezoidal method
+calculating the integral by the trapezoidal method(you can set the accuracy)

 *work on GNU/Linux*